Koshmaar/powerpuff-notes/README.md

 internet, ie. prices of certain goods, and not only saving them to note, but also creating charts to get quick visual understanding of data.

+### Other features

+1. Grouping notes based on intended sharing levels:
+- public (maybe for public-key type of things, which could be on homepage)
+- private
+- family (shared with wife and kids)
+- work

+Potentially flexibly creating those groups.

+2. Search is done on frontend, so that no round trips need to be done.

 ## Technical details